Sample complexity of matrix product states at finite temperature: Numerical demonstrations

 Figure.~\ref{fig:tfising}(b), the gapless case, also shows good agreement with the analytical result, but there are no plateau regions in contrast to the above example.
 This is because $\beta_c$ diverges in gapless systems with $\Delta E=0$.

 Figure.~\ref{fig:tfising}(c) shows the system size dependence of $\chi^2 \delta z^2$.
-Because $N$ appears in the numerators of the scaling formula Eqs.~\eqref{eq:scaling_highT} and \eqref{eq:scaling_lowT}, Eq.~\eqref{eq:nfpf_formula} is considered to be an expansion for large bond dimensions and small system size.
+Because $N$ appears in the numerators of the scaling formulas \eqref{eq:scaling_highT} and \eqref{eq:scaling_lowT}, Eq.~\eqref{eq:nfpf_formula} is considered to be an expansion for large bond dimensions and small system size.

 In Fig.~\ref{fig:tfising}(d), we show the evolution of the fitting parameter $\alpha$ in Eq.~\eqref{eq:nfpf_formula} as a function of $\theta$.
 Here, $\alpha$ is calculated for $N=16$ and $\chi=20$.
-In the non-interacting and classical Ising model, numerical results and analytical estimation agree well.
-The fitting parameter $\alpha$ varies smoothly and interpolates the two limits, fairly well within the error bars, supporting Eq.~\eqref{eq:nfpf_formula}.
+In the noninteracting and classical Ising model, numerical results and analytical estimation agree well.
+The fitting parameter $\alpha$ interpolates the two limits within the error bars, where we find a nonmonotonous change at $\theta\sim \pi/4$, at which the ground state becomes gapless.
+We may thus speculate that the value of $\alpha$ is determined by the nature of the phase, while the form of Eq.~\eqref{eq:nfpf_formula} is safely kept throughout the whole temperature range.